Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Appendix

+\lsection{Suitcase Lock Implementation} Each Suitcase Lock problem instance has $N$ dials, each with $M$ digits, and $2N$ actions, half which increment a deterministic subset of the dials (modulo $M$), and half which decrement the same dials (see Figure \ref{fig:suitcase-results}).
+Let $k_i$ denote the effect size of action $a_i$, and $\bar{k}$ denote the mean effect size across all actions.
+Given a $\bar{k}$, we generate problem instances with different start states, goal states, and sets of actions such that they have mean effect size $\bar{k}$.

+We always ensure that every state can be reached from every other state.
+Note that if $\bar{k}=N$, or if all actions modify (for example) an even number of state variables, it is not possible to reach every state from every other state.
+To circumvent this issue, we check that for a given problem instance, the increment and decrement action sets can each be reduced to an $N\times N$ binary matrix with full rank.
+We repeatedly generate action sets with the desired mean effect size until we find one that satisfies this condition.
+The resulting action sets are therefore different for each random seed, except when $\bar{k}=1$ where we always use the identity matrix $I$, and when $\bar{k}=(N-1)$ where we use $1-I$ with an extra 1 added to the first diagonal element to break symmetry.
+The decrement actions are always the negation of the increment actions, and we ignore them for $M=2$.

-\subsection{Simulator Details}
+\lsection{Simulator Details}

-\subsubsection{PDDLGym}
+\subsection{PDDLGym}

 We use the PDDLGym library \cite{silver2020pddlgym} to automatically construct black-box simulators for PDDL planning problems.
 State information is represented as a variable-length list of currently-true literals.
-The planning agent has access to this state information, along with the goal (represented as a conjunction of literals), the action availability function, and the simulator function.

-We selected a representative set of PDDL problems and generated 100 unique random starting states for each, keeping the goal fixed.
-The associated \texttt{.pddl} files can be found in the linked code repository at the path \textsl{pddlgym/pddlgym/generated-pddl/}.
+The planning agent has access to this state information, along with the goal (represented as a conjunction of literals), the action applicability function, and the simulator function.
+We chose a representative set of PDDL problems and executed uniform random actions to generate 100 unique random starting states for each, keeping the goal fixed.
+The associated \texttt{.pddl} files can be found in the code repository.

-\subsubsection{15-Puzzle}
+\subsection{15-Puzzle}

 The 15-puzzle is a $4\times4$ grid of 15 numbered, sliding tiles and one blank space (see Figure \ref{fig:npuzzle}).
-The puzzle begins in a scrambled configuration, and the objective is to slide the tiles until the numbers on the tiles are arranged in increasing order.
+The puzzle begins in a scrambled configuration, and the objective is to slide the tiles until the numbers are arranged in increasing order.
 There are approximately $10^{13}$ states and the worst-case shortest solution requires 80 actions \cite{brungger1999parallel}.
 Our simulator uses a state representation with 16 variables (for the positions of each tile and of the blank space), and 48 primitive actions (that swap the blank space with one of the adjacent tiles), of which only 2--4 can be applied in each state.
 Similarly, macro-actions can only run if they begin with the correct blank space location.